-Bike Rio near Caminhos
+Bike Rio near Caminhos Language Centre

 There is a Bike Rio station really close to Caminhos, just around the corner of Farme de Amoedo Street and Nascimento Silva Street.
-You can use it to go home after class, go shopping, go to the beach and other things.
+You can use it to go home after class, go shopping, go to the beach, and do other things.
 Make sure to take advantage of that and move easily around the city!

 Learn Portuguese in Rio de Janeiro, Brazil with the best native teachers in town.
 Our teachers are all university graduates and we have our own study material.
 At Caminhos you will learn Portuguese while having fun with our after-class activities and communicative approach.